 AC Bonus: When unarmoured and not holding a shield, a monk gains a dodge bonus to AC equal to his wisdom bonus (if positive) plus the AC bonus indicated in the chart.
 Dodge bonuses are lost whenever a character loses his dexterity bonus to AC.

-Stunning Fist: As part of a full attack or standard attack, you can perform a special unarmed strike to stun the victim for one round.
-This ability does not work on creatures that are immune to critical hits.
-If the attack is successful you deal the normal damage and the victim gets a Fortitude saving throw of difficulty class 10 + half of the monk's level + monk's wisdom modifier.
+Stunning Fist: As part of a non-Flurry full attack or standard attack, you can perform a special unarmed strike to stun the victim for one round.
+This ability does not work on creatures that are immune to critical hits or stunning.
+If the attack is successful, you deal normal damage and the victim gets a Fortitude saving throw of difficulty class 10 + half of the monk's level + monk's wisdom modifier.
 If the attack fails the ability is not used up.